times/doctop/README.md

 #### simpleKeys (default: `false`)

-Instead of creating keys for the sections that are the slugified version of the H1 text, return keys in the format `section_0` — this may be desirable if you have journalists who enjoy arbitrarily changing the H1 text on you!
+Instead of creating keys for the sections that are the inner text version of the headers, return keys in the format `section_0` — this may be desirable if you have journalists who enjoy arbitrarily changing the header text on you!

 #### preserveFormatting (default: `true`)